expo/expo/docs/pages/versions/unversioned/sdk/device.md

 // true or false
 ```

+> This method requires the [`REQUEST_INSTALL_PACKAGES`](https://developer.android.com/reference/android/Manifest.permission#REQUEST_INSTALL_PACKAGES) permission to detect if sideloading is possible on the user's device.

 ### `Device.getPlatformFeaturesAsync()`

 **Android only.** Gets a list of features that are available on the system.
 The feature names are platform-specific.
 See [here](<https://developer.android.com/reference/android/content/pm/PackageManager#getSystemAvailableFeatures()>) to view Android official docs about this implementation.